 Sure!
 You are welcome to republish one photo on your website/blog/newsletter - please link it back to the recipe or blog post you pulled it from.

-Some bloggers require two links – one to the recipe and one to their main page, but it’s up to you what you want to require.
+Some bloggers require two links - one to the recipe and one to their main page, but what you want to require is up to you.

 Good luck in building your blog traffic!
 Let me know in the comments below if you have other suggestions.